The following article was originally published in the Jan/Feb 2015 issue of the Floral Notes newsletter.

 Two weeks after receiving and growing banker plants

 We order and receive Aphidius colemani.
 We order both Aphidius colemani (500) and Matricariae- System (500) (Aphidius matricariae).
 Aphidius matricariae is a parasitic wasp similar to A. colemani but is more effective at cooler temperatures and is effective against tobacco aphid.

-Note: Aphidius colemani is not used to parasitize larger aphids such as the foxglove aphid and potato aphid.
-If foxglove or potato aphids are your predominant species, another option is to use the predatory midge Aphidoletes aphidimyza for release onto your banker plants.
+Note: Aphidius colemani is effective for smaller aphids such as the green peach and melon aphids.
+For larger aphids such as foxglove or potato aphids, use Aphidius ervi or the predatory midge Aphidoletes aphidimyza for release onto your banker plants.
 If using predatory midges, placing the pots in trays with moist sand will help provide pupation sites for the predatory midges.
 (The predatory midges pupate in the soil).